Beginning of stability theory for Polish Spaces: Abstract

 \section{Abstract}

-We consider stability theory for Polish spaces and more generally for definable structures.
+We consider stability theory for Polish spaces and more generally for definable structures (say with elements of a set of reals).
+We clarify by proving some equivalent conditions for $\aleph_0$-stability.
 We succeed to prove existence of indiscernibles under reasonable conditions; this gives strong evidence that such a theory exists.